lorangriel/feudal-simulator/README.md

 ## Time engine

-The simulator keeps track of years and seasons (spring, summer, autumn, winter).
+The simulator now works with whole years only.

-- **Controls**: Six toolbar buttons (−10y, −1y, −Season, +Season, +1y, +10y) step the active timeline.
-The current time is shown next to the buttons and updates immediately.
+- **Controls**: Four toolbar buttons (−1 år, +1 år, Planering, Genomförande) plus a year dropdown.
+Navigation moves exactly one year at a time and can stop on uncomputed years.
-- **Deterministic RNG**: Use `rng_for(timeline_id, year, season, node_id, subsystem_tag, base_seed)` from `src/time_engine.py` to seed randomness. `roll_weather` accepts an explicit PRNG to keep weather rolls deterministic.
+- **Year statuses**: The dropdown lists years in ascending order.
+Green/"Låst" marks computed years, red/"Planering" marks the active year, and grey/"Ej beräknat" marks future placeholders (year 1 is always selectable).
-- **Snapshots and event log**: Every season is stored in `src/save/saves/timelines/` as a compressed snapshot with an accompanying event list.
-Jumping backwards loads the closest stored snapshot, while jumping forwards auto-plays missing seasons.
+- **Snapshots**: Each executed year becomes an immutable snapshot; planning changes never delete earlier snapshots.
-- **Integration points**: Weather now runs per season; orders/production/tax flows can plug in via custom `season_processors` without altering their internal rules.
+- **Hooks for execution**: `TimeEngine.execute_current_year` accepts a callable that can inject future calculation logic without changing UI code.
-- **Testing**: New regression and determinism tests live in `tests/time/`.
-UI-coupled tests skip automatically when no Tk display is available.
+- **Testing**: Year-based behaviour and UI hooks are covered in `tests/time/`.
+UI tests skip automatically when Tk is unavailable.

 ## Testing
 Run `pytest` in the repository root to execute the automated test suite.